 Solutions for local and DSGVO-compliant integration of Google Fonts

 If the origin of these is e.g. YouTube, Google Maps or other tools, the avoidance is more difficult, because you have no direct influence on these external tools and services.
-Our plugin offers a solution even for this more complex configuration by means of a simple content blocker.
+Our plugin offers a solution even for this more complex constellation by means of a simple content blocker.

 We now want to deal here with the most common form of Google Font Integration.
 Because mostly the fonts come directly from the WordPress themes or a plugin and are thus directly integrated via the own website.
 In the following video you will learn how Google Fonts can be recognized and integrated locally with our plugin.
-This concerns both the variant from a YouTube video or Google Maps, just as the fonts from themes and plugins.
+This concerns both the variant from a YouTube video or Google Maps, as well as the fonts from themes and plugins.

 Tip: Do you use the Divi Theme from Elegentthemes?
 Then have a look at our article "Divi DSGVO & Embed Google Fonts locally | in 10 seconds" an.

 For this area, there are two basic ways to integrate Google Fonts locally.
-An automated variant and a manual variant:
+An automated and a manual variant:

 Embed Google Fonts locally in WordPress automatically